twinfoundation/federated-catalogue/packages/fed-catalogue-models/docs/reference/interfaces/IFederatedCatalogue.md

 `string`

-The identity of the participant.
+The id of the Data Resource.

 ##### producedBy?

 `string`

-The identity of the participant.
+The identity of the participant producing the data behind the data resource.

 ##### cursor?